top of page

 On the Marshal’s Desk, Part 3

 Pictured: Colonel-General V.I.
 Chuikov (left) talking with Marshal K.K.
 Rokossovsky, 1945.
-General Chuikov’s brother Nikolai Ivanovich is also shown in the photograph (in between Vasily Ivanovich and Rokossovsky, facing forward); Marshal Chuikov’s desk items in the Museum of the Cadet Corps of the Investigative Committee of Russia in Volgograd (Rokossovsky’s book inscribed to Chuikov is circled in yellow); an autographed edition of The Great Victory on the Volga, signed by
+General Chuikov’s brother Georgi Ivanovich is also shown in the photograph (in between Vasily Ivanovich and Rokossovsky, facing forward); Marshal Chuikov’s desk items in the Museum of the Cadet Corps of the Investigative Committee of Russia in Volgograd (Rokossovsky’s book inscribed to Chuikov is circled in yellow); an autographed edition of The Great Victory on the Volga, signed by M

 Maria A. Kithcart, MMin, MAML, MBA